TimFenwick15/Pi0-Media-Controller/README.md

 To build media.c: `$ make`

+For `media`, or the test scripts to run, they will need to be run with sudo.

 ## Connecting to Computer Log
 Check if the Pi has been recognised by the host with: `$ dmesg -w`